Guidance for other settings and events

 Encourage staff and learners to check if they are protected against measles

-- People born or living in Aotearoa before 1969 are not recommended to have the MMR vaccine.
-This is because measles was present in the community and those in this age group are considered immune by exposure to measles.
+• People born or living in Aotearoa New Zealand before 1969 are not usually recommended to have the MMR vaccine.
+Measles was widespread at that time, so most people in this group are considered immune from having measles.

-- People born after 1 January 1969 must have received 2 measles vaccines after the age of 12 months to be fully protected (immune).
+• People born after 1 January 1969 need 2 measles vaccinations given after 12 months of age to be fully protected (immune).

-- People born between 1969 and 2004 should be aware they may not have received 2 measles vaccines even if they received all their childhood vaccines.
-This is because of changes to the recommended number of measles vaccines and the timing of immunisation over this time.
+• People born between 1969 and 2004 may not have received 2 measles vaccinations, even if they had all their childhood immunisations.
+This is because the recommended number of doses and the timing of measles vaccination changed over time

-- People born in Aotearoa after 2004 most likely have their immunisation records on the Aotearoa Immunisation Register.
+• People born in Aotearoa New Zealand after 2004 are likely to have their immunisation records recorded on the Aotearoa Immunisation Register

 Staff can check their measles immunisation records through their:

-Our Health Information and Services website has advice on how staff and learners can check their immunity to measles and get a copy of their immunisation record.
+Our Health Information and Services website explain how staff and learners can check if they are immune to measles and get a copy of their immunisation record.

-Get a copy of your immunisation record—Health Information and Services (external link)
+Get a copy of your immunisation record (external link)

 Staff are recommended to keep a personal record of evidence of their immunity